Transportation in Seoul: Train

+Water transport

+The first water bus service in Seoul and South Korea in general, Hangang Bus, on 18 September 2025.
+The service connects seven piers and operates 14 trips from 11 a.m. to 10:30 p.m using eight ferries.

+Payment

 The most common form of payment that seamlessly works for the public buses and subways in Seoul is the Tmoney transportation card.
 It is purchasable for 2,500 won from machines at each subway station, as well as from most prominent convenience stores in Seoul.
 Money is able to be loaded onto the card, and then the card is tapped to a sensor whenever you enter or exit a bus or subway station, with the proper fare being deducted from the card's balance.
 Many taxis also accept the Tmoney card; those that do will often have a Tmoney logo showing on their vehicle.

 International tourists have an alternative card that they can purchase for 4,000 won: the KOREA TOUR CARD.
 This card works very similarly to the Tmoney card, but it also provides discounts to many popular tourist attractions.

 Transportation cards are not required to travel around Seoul, as cash and credit cards can also be used to buy tickets for each individual mode of transportation, though this requires buying a new ticket each time you travel.
 Additionally, transportation cards give slight discounts on travel fares and allow up to four transfers between Seoul subways and/or buses with no additional charges.

-Foreign visitors also have the option to purchase a Korea Rail Pass from KORAIL (Korea Railroad Corporation) if they plan to travel by train a lot.
+Foreign visitors also have the option to purchase a Korea Rail Pass from KORAIL (Korea Railroad Corporation) if they plan to travel by train frequently.
 The Korea Rail Pass allows individuals to ride on any supported train within the timeframe that the card is purchased for without any extra fees.